-To prepare your plant for planting outdoors, remove all of the plant’s flowers once your plants flowers have faded.
-This forces the plant to enlarge the bulb rather than producing flower seed.
+To prepare your plant for planting outdoors, remove all of the flowers once your plant’s flowers have faded.
+This forces the plant to enlarge the bulb rather than producing flower seeds.

-Then, keep your Easter lily in bright, indirect light until nighttime temperatures stay above 40 degrees outdoors.
+Then, keep your plant(s) in bright, indirect light until nighttime temperatures stay above 40 degrees outdoors.

 Finally, Plant Them Outdoors

-Plant your Easter lilies about 6 inches deep, in a partially-sunny site with well-drained soil.
+Plant your lilies about 6 inches deep, in a partially-sunny site with well-drained soil.